-Evaluation & Findings: Existing water and wastewater infrastructure are located along NW 173rd Street (CR 235A).
-Any development of the subject property will be required by the City's Comprehensive Plan to connect to potable water and wastewater services.
+Evaluation & Findings: Existing water is located on the south side of US Highway 441.
+Any development of the subject property will be required by the City's Comprehensive Plan to connect to potable water.
+Wastewater services are currently not available.
+Future development may be required to install an extension to the City's wastewater system prior to development.